CleverTap/clevertap-react-native/docs/CustomCodeTemplates.md

 ```

 ### In-App queue
 When an in-app needs to be shown it is added to a queue (depending on its priority) and is displayed when all messages before it have been dismissed.
-The queue is persisted to the storage and kept across app launches to ensure all messages are displayed when possible.
+The queue is saved in the storage and kept across app launches to ensure all messages are displayed when possible.
 The custom code in-apps behave in the same way.
-They will be triggered once their corresponding notification is the next in the queue to be shown.
-However since the control of the dismissal is left to the application's code, the next in-app message will not be shown until the current code template has called `CleverTap.customTemplateSetDismissed(templateName)`
+They will be triggered once their corresponding notification is the next one in the queue to be shown.
+However since the control of the dismissal is left to the application's code, the next in-app message will not be displayed until the current code template has called `CleverTap.customTemplateSetDismissed(templateName)`

 ### File downloading and caching
 File arguments are automatically downloaded and are ready for use when an in-app template is presented.
 The files are downloaded when a file argument has changed and this file is not already cached.
-For client-side in-apps this happens both at App Launch and retried if needed when an in-app should be presented.
-For server-side in-apps the file downloading happens only before presenting the in-app.
+For client-side in-apps, this happens at App Launch and is retried if needed when an in-app should be presented.
+For server-side in-apps, the file downloading happens only before presenting the in-app.
 If any of the file arguments of an in-app fails to be downloaded, the whole in-app is skipped and the custom template will not be triggered.